IPASIS - IP Reputation and Risk Intelligence API

 }

-If you run Express behind PM2, a cluster, or Kubernetes with multiple replicas, an in-memory cache won't share state between workers.
-Redis solves this:
+If you run multiple Express instances (PM2 cluster, Kubernetes pods, Docker Swarm), an in-memory cache won't share between processes.
+Use Redis:

 const Redis = require('ioredis');